Natarajasana: Lord of the Dance Pose

-Natarajasana (not-ah-raj-AHS-anna) is a physically challenging, beautiful pose that requires flexibility in your spine, legs, and hips.
-The fact that you do such a deep backbend while balancing on one foot is one of the reasons why Lord of the Dance is often used as the “peak” pose in many yoga classes.
-To practice the pose, it’s a good idea to use a thoughtful sequence filled with plenty of preparatory poses in order to make sure your body – and mind – are ready.
+Natarajasana (not-ah-raj-AHS-anna) is a physically challenging, beautiful pose that requires flexibility in the spine, legs, and hips.
+To practice the pose, use a thoughtful sequence filled with plenty of preparatory poses in order to make sure your body – and mind – are adequately prepared.
 Regular practice will help develop strong mental fortitude and determined concentration.

 Philosophy + Origin

-A physical embodiment of King Nataraja, another form of Shiva, Lord of the Dance pose (also referred to as King Dancer pose) is a tribute to this powerful god of destruction.
+A physical embodiment of King Nataraja, a form of the lord Shiva, Lord of the Dance pose (also referred to as king dancer pose) is a tribute to this powerful god of destruction.
 Embracing destruction and even death as part of the cycle of change and growth, this pose is a helpful reminder that no good can exist without evil, no birth without death.
 In most depictions of King Nataraja, he is standing on one leg (hence the shape of the pose), gazing over the head of a small dwarf, whose presence represents ignorance.
-In this way, Lord of the Dance pose encourages your consciousness to be elevated above ignorance, above the common thoughts and misunderstandings that cloud your view.
+In this way, Lord of the Dance pose encourages our consciousness to elevate above ignorance, above the common thoughts and misunderstandings that cloud our view.
 The balance that comes from the pose awakens our understanding that clarity brings steadiness.

-- As you work on improving your balance, try practicing this pose with the aid of a wall or chair
+- As you work on improving your balance, try practicing this pose with your extended hand on a wall or chair.

 CONTRAINDICATIONS AND CAUTIONS: